-The Lincoln Medical School is an exciting collaboration with the University of Nottingham.
-Our students can benefit from the academic expertise of both universities, studying for a trusted and well established medicine degree in a university known for putting students at the heart of everything it does.
+The Lincoln Medical School is an exciting collaboration with The University of Nottingham.
+Students can benefit from the academic expertise of both universities, studying for a trusted and well established medicine degree in a university known for putting students at the heart of everything it does.

 Students can learn in the University's £19 million Sarah Swift Building, which is equipped with specialist clinical suites, while work is underway to deliver a purpose-built medical school in 2021.